 Challenges and difficulties with a Service Dog

-Although Service dogs are helpful for the individuals with autism, there are some challenges that individual and his family have to face.
+Although Service dogs are helpful for individuals with autism, there are some challenges that individual and his family have to face.
 These include-

 - While the dog provides comfort for an autistic child at school, the extra responsibility and demands on the child related to the dog’s care are too challenging.